Are Shelties Barkers?

-Left unchecked, a Sheltie's barking can drive you crazy - not to mention being disruptive to your sleeping baby, your work-at-home husband, or your frazzled neighbors.
+In fact, when left unchecked, a Sheltie's barking can drive you crazy.
+Not to mention disrupting to your sleeping baby, your work-at-home partner, or your frazzled neighbors.

-Some dogs breeds and mixes are virtually silent by comparison.
-Shelties are so involved with the family and the day-to-day comings and goings, that they feel the deep urge to chime in when anything remotely interesting happens.
+All dogs bark from time to time, but many other breeds are positively quiet in comparison to Shelties.
+Shelties are so involved with the family and the day-to-day comings and goings, that they have a deep urge to chime in when anything remotely interesting happens.

 Yep, Shelties have extremely sensitive hearing and feel it's their job to listen out for visitors.
 Also cars.
 Also thunder.
 Also fireworks.